 Library Matters is produced monthly by Texas Health and Human Services.
 Each issue provides readers with a listing of articles, books, videos and journals on a particular subject, for example, seizure disorder, Down syndrome, Autism, infant mental health and behavioral issues.

-- February 2018: Cultural Competence & Bilingual Language Development (PDF)
+- February 2021: Cultural Competence and Bilingual Language (PDF)